 Sheila Desai, Ph.D., NCSP represents the National Association of School Psychologists (NASP).
 She has served on NJCLD since 2017 and works on the Public Policy Committee.
 Sheila is Director of Educational Practice at NASP.
 She has been in the field of school psychology for 10 years engaging in practice, teaching, and research.
 Seven of those years, she served children with disabilities in public school and clinical day treatment settings.
 Prior to receiving her doctorate, she worked as a school psychologist in Boston Public Schools for 4 years.
 Her dissertation research focused on supervision and the supervisory relationship.
 During her predoctoral and postdoctoral training, she was a member of the Psychological and Behavioral Consultation department at EASTCONN, in Northeastern Connecticut, where she provided school psychological and behavioral consultation services in clinical day treatment and public school settings.
 On a personal note, this past year was one of many milestones – she got married, moved from Massachusetts to Maryland, started my job at NASP and had their first child!

 Elizabeth (Liz) Niemiec, CAGS, NCSP, represents the National Association of School Psychologists (NASP).
 She has served on NJCLD since 2016 and works on the Content and Communication Committee.
 Liz is a school psychologist practicing in Baltimore City Public Schools.
 After six years of traditional, site-based practice, she recently joined the Prevention and Intervention for Early Learners (PIEL) team, where she provides consultation and builds the capacity of school-based staff to utilize a multi-tiered system of supports.
-Liz currently serves as the president-elect for the Baltimore City Association of School Psychologists, as well as the newsletter committee chair and rebranding ad-hoc committee chair for the Maryland School Psychologists’ Association.
+Liz currently serves as the president of the Baltimore City Association of School Psychologists, as well as the rebranding ad-hoc committee chair for the Maryland School Psychologists’ Association.
 Liz is a proud graduate of William James College, where she developed her professional areas of interests of advocating for social justice, supporting LGBTQIA students, and creative arts integration.
 Liz looks forward to continuing the work of the NJCLD to help school-based staff accurately identify and support students with specific learning disabilities.

 Catherine Perkins, Ph.D. represents National Association of School Psychologists (NASP).
 She has served on NJCLD since 2018 and works on the Public Policy Committee.
 Catherine is the Coordinator of the Educational Specialist Program in School Psychology at Georgia State University and a research fellow with the Center for Research on School Safety, School Climate, and Classroom Management.
 She has been a practicing school psychologist in the state of Georgia for over 25 years.
 She has worked in the public school setting as a paraprofessional, a school psychologist and later as an administrator.
 Dr. Perkins is a Licensed Psychologist in the state of Georgia and affiliated with the International School Psychology Association (ISPA), the National Association of School Psychologists (NASP), and the Georgia Association of School Psychologists, for whom she served as President in 2010.
 She currently represents the state of Georgia as an elected delegate to the NASP Leadership Assembly.
 Dr. Perkins received her doctorate from Georgia State University with a concentration in School Psychology.
 Areas of specialization include developmental neuropsychology, biopsychology, and social-emotional development of children and adolescents.
 Additionally, Dr. Perkins is interested in preparing school psychologists to meet the demands of a diverse society.
 Dr. Perkins has recently participated in a research project sponsored by the International School Psychology Association that focuses on promoting psychological well-being of children and youth globally.
 Her research explored conceptions of Mental Health for Youth in Mexico.
 Other research interests include the prevention and intervention of bullying in schools as well as the prevention of commercial sexual exploitation of youth.